Dutoxin/alx-low_level_programming/README.md

-My first time coding in C
+C - Variables, if, else, while